chankwanloong/GettingandCleaningData/README.md

 * The dplyr package has been installed.

 ## Instructions
 Run run_analysis.R by typing source("run_analysis.R") in Console.

-The run_analysis.R script does the following steps:
+The script does the following steps:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.